-Edited by Nerissa Avisado, Anonymous, Graeme, Lynn and 9 others
+Edited by Nerissa Avisado, Graeme, Lynn, Eng and 8 others

 Are you a cat person?
 Many people who own felines are been faced with the task of getting rid of the stench of cat urine found lingering in various areas of their home.
 If not treated properly, stench of cat urine can become a big problem.

 As an owner, when your beloved cat answers the call of nature, you have a couple of things to expect.
 Unfortunately, sometimes your cat will urinate on her favourite spot inside your home.
 It could be your furniture, a cozy corner, the carpet, or worse your bed.
 This situation requires serious attention to avoid further problems.

 Once the cat urine soaks into the fabric/material/carpet/wooden floor, the nasty aroma of cat urine will be extremely difficult to get rid of.
 For cat owners, it is vital to learn the importance of home remedies for getting rid of the famously pungent stench of cat urine.

 - 1 Reasons Why Do Cats Urinate on your Stuff?

 - 3 Getting Rid of Cat Urine Stench Using Home Remedies

 - 6 Questions and Answers

 Reasons Why Do Cats Urinate on your Stuff?